PrimeTDMomega/QuickWarp/README.md

 ### Basic Dimension Teleportation
 Players can use the following commands to switch between dimensions:

-- `/overworld`: Teleports the player to the Overworld.
+- `/qw overworld`: Teleports the player to the Overworld.
-- `/nether`: Teleports the player to the Nether.
+- `/qw nether`: Teleports the player to the Nether.
-- `/end`: Teleports the player to the End.
+- `/qw end`: Teleports the player to the End.

 If a player is already in the dimension they attempt to teleport to, an error message will be displayed in the chat.